 - Costs of domestic services to help replace tasks the victim provided before the accident, such as a lawn care service, snow removal service, cleaning service, laundry service, and help with childcare;

 - Punitive damages in extreme and rare cases of gross negligence or willful harm.

-If you lost your child or another loved family member in a Bronx bicycle accident, New York law permits a representative of the estate of your loved one to file a wrongful death lawsuit to seek compensation for damages.
+If you lost your child or another loved family member in a Bronx bike accident, New York law permits a representative of the estate of your loved one to file a wrongful death lawsuit to seek compensation for damages.
 If the court rules in favor of the estate, you might receive compensation depending on your relationship with the deceased.
-An experienced bicycle accident attorney can evaluate your case and determine your eligibility for taking legal action on behalf of your loved one.
+An experienced personal injury lawyer can evaluate your case and determine your eligibility for taking legal action on behalf of your loved one.

 Bronx Bicycle Accident FAQ

 You don’t have to suffer through dealing with insurance companies while trying to recover from your injuries.
-An experienced Bronx bicycle accident attorney can advocate for you and help you recover compensation for your injuries.
-We’re providing these answers to frequently asked questions about Bronx bicycle accidents until you have the chance to take advantage of our free case evaluations.
+An experienced lawyer can advocate for you and help you recover compensation for your injuries.
+We’re providing these answers to frequently asked questions about Bronx bicycle accidents until you have the chance to take advantage of a free case review.

 What are my rights and duties as a cyclist?